-The relinquishing Registered Education Savings Plan (RESP) must allow accumulated income payments and one of the following 3 conditions must be met:
+The relinquishing RESP must allow accumulated income payments and one of the following three conditions must be met:

-- the beneficiary has a severe and prolonged mental impairment that can reasonably be expected to prevent them from pursuing post-secondary education - 2. the RESP account has been in existence for at least 10 years and each RESP beneficiary is at least 21 years old and not eligible to receive an educational assistance payment - the RESP has been in existence for more than 35 years (or 40 years in the case of a specified plan)
+- The beneficiary has a severe and prolonged mental impairment that can reasonably be expected to prevent them from pursuing post-secondary education. - The RESP account has been in existence for at least 10 years and each RESP beneficiary is at least 21 years old and not eligible to receive an educational assistance payment. - The RESP has been in existence for more than 35 years (or 40 years in the case of a specified plan).

-An education savings rollover is not permitted during a period in which the beneficiary is DTC-ineligible or in a Specified Disability Savings Plan (SDSP).
+Education savings rollover is not permitted during a DTC election period and in a Specified Disability Savings Plan (SDSP)